 Not only will children benefit from the activity and play, but it’s very beneficial for your Golden Retriever.
 Many Golden Retrievers do not get the necessary physical and mental stimulation they need.

 With children, that usually is not the case.
 So, it is a win-win.
 Each gets the exercise and play that they need.

 Goldens are also well known to stay in puppyhood longer than most dog breeds.
 Meaning while many dog breeds will become much more “mature” at two years old, you may find your Golden still being playful and good well into adulthood.

 Golden Retrievers remain young at heart for most of their lives.
 So it’s not uncommon for an older Golden Retriever to enjoy some fetch, tug, or backyard play.
 They just can’t do it for as long.

 As noted in the previous section, Golden Retrievers are intelligent.
 Fourth, overall, out of all dogs intelligent, according to canine researcher Stanely Cohen.
 Top-tier dogs (a Golden Retriever) learn commands in five repetitions or less and are obedient 95% of the time.

-It is beneficial, actually necessary, that a dog listens to all members of the household, including children.
-However, some dog breeds do not obey well or are more challenging to train.
-Not so with the Golden Retriever.
+It is beneficial, actually necessary, that a dog listens to all household members, including children.
+However, some dog breeds do not obey well or are more challenging to train – not so with the Golden Retriever.

 The Golden Retriever can quickly be taught to be mindful of children.
 In turn, children can be (should be) included in training when old enough, so the Golden learns to listen to them when asked.